Consumer Medicine Information

 - AGRYLIN contains lactose and microcrystalline cellulose.
 These may cause a problem in a small number of people who are sensitive to them.

 - You have severe liver problems.

 - You are pregnant or breast feeding.

 - The expiry date (EXP) printed on the bottle has passed.
-If you take Agrylin Capsules after the expiry date has passed, it may not work as well.
+If you take AGRYLIN after the expiry date has passed, it may not work as well.

 - The packaging is torn or shows signs of tampering.

 - You have had or now have any liver or kidney disease.

 - You have heart disease, heart failure or are at high risk of vascular events (thrombosis or bleeding).

 If you become pregnant whilst taking AGRYLIN, you should stop taking the capsules and see your doctor immediately.
 Women taking AGRYLIN and who are at risk of becoming pregnant should make sure that they are using adequate contraception.